 I have two children.
-After my second child was born, I decided to become a stay-at-home mum.
-But I continued my outings and vacations.
-My babies took their first plane ride when they were just born.
+After my second child was born, I decided to become a stay-at-home mum and gave up my job.
+I continued my outings and vacations in Greece with my babies.
+They took their first plane ride when they were just born.
 Many flights followed.
-I wanted to give my kids as much experiences as possible and teach them about the world through travel.
+I wanted to give my kids as many experiences as possible.
 I became very passionate about finding quality family friendly activities in Athens and accommodation for our vacations in Greece.

 At that time, with two kids on my side, travelling had changed.
 Our needs were very different than before the kids were born.
 During one of our vacations I found the perfect family hotel.
 I wondered if I could find similar places in Greece.
 People started asking me for advice and tips and I felt strongly about sharing what I knew and what I had learned.
 This passion was my drive to make it a job.

 It was time for something new.
 The focus of Family Experiences Blog is Travel and Activities in Greece.
 The ambition is to cover a broad spectrum of quality family time in Greece: this includes lifestyle, events, food and more.
 I want to inspire you to go out with your kids and spent quality time at the best places and venues that Greece has to offer.
 Explore Greece with your family – whether you live in Greece or visit from abroad, this is the Blog you should be looking at and getting advise!
 Sooner than later you will realise that spending time together with your family is what makes and shapes your memories in later life.
 And family memories are precious!

 My personal interests are reflected in this blog: (ancient) history and culture, food, the arts, sports, the nature, animals and luxury.
 I love the beach, boating, good wines, and spending quality time with my kids.
 I love being active outdoors but I can be relaxing, too.
 In my vacation, I like to walk through forests and mountains but I also spent time in luxury hotels and spas for a good massage and sauna.